Employment Based Immigration & Workplace Compliance FAQs

 - Temporary “nonimmigrant” visas: Lettered “A” through “V”.
 See the US State Department’s website regarding temporary employment and business visa categories.
 See also the USCIS website.

 As a general rule, if looking for a work based visa or green card, it is best to look for work in a field directly related to your previous education and/or work history if you are going to immigrate through employment.
 It is usually harder to qualify for a visa if you are changing careers, unless you are willing to go to school, work as a trainee, invest in your own start up company, or have a relative sponsor you.
-We also look at whether you may have a hobby, sport or skill if you are at the very top of the field.
+We also look at whether you may have a hobby, sport, or skill if you are at the very top of the field.

 Q2.
 I have been offered a job and it looks like I may qualify for a visa, but the employer seems reluctant to sponsor me for a work visa or green card.
 What should I do?

 A2.
 First, educate yourself about the various visas and qualifications by reading whatever you can on the subject.
 (See links above.)
-Ask your prospective employer to speak to your attorney or an experienced immigration attorney or their counsel.
+Ask your prospective employer to speak to your attorney or their attorney.
 Often, an employer’s reluctance is due to ignorance about the law and procedures or due to a prior bad experience.
 In most cases, the employer must be part of the process for employer-sponsored visa or green card categories.
 They should not burden you with all the work and expenses.
+(Indeed, some applications require the employer to pay certain expenses.)
 Because sponsorship is expensive, time consuming, and takes awhile, a serious employer will go through the trouble if they are truly interested in your skills and potential contributions.
 This is especially true if they have recruited for a while without much success.
-In our experience over many years, there are three types of employers: 1) those that know about immigration and have used the various visa categories to secure top talent; 2) those that refuse to get involved, may discriminate (possibly illegally) or don’t have the funds to sponsor anyone and will settle for lesser skilled employees; and 3) employers that don’t know anything about immigration processes, but would be willing to learn, because they really like a foreign national candidate, and/or may have some very limited experience with the process.

 Q3.
 As a Human Resources Executive, I see many applicants responding to our ads who are foreign nationals needing sponsorship.
 Should I get involved in sponsoring them?
 Why or why not?

 Many non-immigrant work visas do not require a labor market test.
-Some permanent residence categories also do not require a labor market test such as visas for crème de la crème workers (or reputation-in-the-field visas), or those performing work of national benefit.
+Some permanent residence categories also do not require a labor market test such as visas for crème de la crème workers (top reputation-in-the-field visas), or those performing work of national benefit.
 In some cases, employees or business owners can sponsor themselves.

 Employers who do not want to deal with foreign nationals need to make sure that they do not cross the line into national origin or citizenship status discrimination.
 The U.S. Justice Department, Office of Special Counsel, has information for employers about what they can and cannot do in the advertising, screening and hiring processes.